HindyDS/evolearn/docs/source/Optimization.rst

 * ``reproduction_fn``

+  - Class object to reproduce child population.

-  - can either be
+  - Can either be
        - optimization.reproduction.KPointCrossover,
        - optimization.reproduction.LinearCombinationCrossover,
        - optimization.reproduction.FitnessProportionateAverage

-       Class object to reproduce child population.

 * ``mutation_fn``

+  - Class object to mutate the child population.

-  - can either be
+  - Can either be
        - optimization.mutation.Boundary,
        - optimization.mutation.Shrink

-       Class object to mutate the child population.

 * ``adaptive_population``=None

   - Class object to adaptively change the mating rate of the mating_fn.